 We invite artists, designers, and architects to unite with scholars from the humanities to explore creative and risky ways of assembling knowledge through words and works.

 Metode is run by ROM for kunst og arkitektur: Ingrid Halland (editor-in-chief), Gjertrud Steinsvåg (project leader), and Solveig Tjetland (Assistent Editor).
-The editorial board consists of Victoria Bugge Øye, Gustav Jørgen Pedersen, Anna Ulrikke Andersen, Sara Yazdani, and Marie-Alix Isdahl.
+The editorial board 2023 - 2023 consists of Dr. Victoria Bugge Øye, Dr. Gustav Jørgen Pedersen, Dr. Anna Ulrikke Andersen, Dr. Wolfgang Hottner, and Dr. Gunhild Mathea Olaussen.

 Metode ISSN number: 2704-0550